Where To Recycle Eyeglasses Near Me 👓

 By utilising Planet Ark’s Recycling Near You website, you can find many drop-offs or sending points located across Australia.
 Here, I will state some examples and a short background:

 Their program, called Lions Recycle for Sight Australia, makes up the Lions Club Internation Worldwide Eyeglass Recycling Program.
-Basically, they accept glasses, contact lenses, and even hearing aids to refurbish and donate them to those in need.
-The program has reached different countries in different continents all over the world, having delivered over 7 million pairs of restored eyeglasses in the 26 years they have operated.
+Basically, they accept glasses, unused contact lenses, and even hearing aids to refurbish and donate them to those in need.
+The program has reached different countries on different continents all over the world, having delivered over 7 million pairs of restored eyeglasses in the 26 years they have operated.
 Specsavers also partnered up with them to deliver quality eyewear either in Australia or overseas.

 There are also available Optometrists you can contact here in Australia if you want to donate your eyeglasses.
 Here is the list, as per Recycling Near You: